LuqmanTamim/CoderCoBootcamp/Terraform/REAME.md

 ##### Variable Types

-Variables can be stored in a seperate file which the main.tf file will use as a refernce.
+Variables can be stored in a seperate file which the main.tf file will use as a reference.

+IF VARIABLE IS NOT LISTED YOU CAN APPLY IT VIA CLI BY TYPING THE VALUE: ```{"xyz"}```

 1. __*Input Variable*__: thought of as input parameters.
 WE can use variables to store important values in a central place instead of searching for them.
 If it is a repeated value and we need to change the value we can save time by just chnaging the input value.
 Used to define the arguments within our resource: